-Ministries can purchase goods valued at under $5000 directly.
+Ministries can purchase goods valued at $5000 or less directly.
 However, ministries should ask vendors for bids (could be done informally, via phone or email), and should purchase the goods from the bidder with the lowest price.
 The contract file should include written documentation of the process used to select the contractor.
 If considering emailed bids, refer to Accepting Emailed Submissions.
 Payment can be made with the ministry's purchase card (more information can be found in the Goods and Services Catalogue, under Commercial Card Services.

 For goods valued at over $5000, ministries are required to submit a requisition to Procurement Services as follows:

 - Ministry of Transportation should complete this eForm requisition - click on Assets/Purchasing and then on Purchasing Requisition.